 Introduction of Technology:

 In the 1960s, companies started using computer systems.
-The early payroll assisting programs were simple and less complicated but still lacked a lot of functionalities.
-Only large companies had access to this computer due to their expense and large size.
+The early payroll assisting programs were simple and less complicated, but still lacked a lot of functionalities.
+Only large companies had access to this computer due to its expense and large size.
 However, these systems were still able to reduce errors drastically.

 In the same era, companies started to use punch cards as a means to track time.
 Partially considered as a part of payroll automation.